akruszewski/gibl/manuscript/chapter3.md

   #:prefab)
 ```

 The `#:prefab` part is new.
-A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print the structure and all of its contents.
+A prefab ("previously fabricated") structure type is a built-in type that is known to the Racket printer - we can print/display the structure and all of its contents.
 In addition we can serialize/deserialize these kinds of structures.

+We will make a procedure that generates a wallet by generating random public and private keys.
+It will rely on the RSA algorithm.

 I> ### Definition 2
 I>
 I> RSA is an asymmetric-key algorithm used to encrypt and decrypt messages, similar in nature to the one described in section 1.2.2.

-We will make a procedure that generates a wallet by generating random public and private keys.
-It will rely on the RSA algorithm.
+Here's the procedure:

 ```racket
 (define (make-wallet)